 1986 - January

-RCA are taken over by General Electric, who later in December, sold the music section of RCA to Bertelsmann .
+RCA were taken over by General Electric, who later in December, sold the music section of RCA to Bertelsmann .

 1987 - January

-Bertelsmann take complete control of RCA and incorporate it into 'Bertelsmann Music Group' (BMG)
+Bertelsmann took complete control of RCA and incorporated it into 'Bertelsmann Music Group' (BMG)